apascualgarcia/ReplayEcology/README.md

 ### Input data

-* Sequences associated with this paper are deposited at NCBI under BioProject accession number PRJNA989519.
+* Sequences associated with this paper are deposited at NCBI under BioProject accession number [PRJNA989519](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA989519).
 This project contains the 2180 16S amplicon sequence (and metadata) files associated with each of the communities at day 0 (759 sequences), as well as at day 7 for the four replicate growth experiments (356+356+355+354).
 Additionally, anyone wishing to reproduce the results exactly should download the 663 sequences associated with three other BioProjects (96 from PRJNA1154604, 66 from PRJNA1154603 and 501 PRJNA1152936).
 These projects contain sequences that were run on the same sequencing runs and hence processed through the same DADA2 pipeline as the sequences related to this study, and should therefore be downloaded and processed if one wishes to reproduce the results exactly.

 * Users interested in reproducing the whole pipeline should download all the FASTQ files deposited at NCBI to their respective folders in `3_filtered`

-* Users interested in the processed data will find:
+* Users interested in the processed data will find the following files, also provided as Source Data in the publication:
     * `metadata_Time0D-7D-4M_May2022.csv`: starting metadata table, found in directory `4_dada2`.
 During the analysis, this table will be extended.
 Therefore, other metadata tables can be found in subsequent folders.
     * `seqtable_readyforanalysis.csv`: ASV vs samples table, found in directory `6_finalfiles`.
     * `taxa_wsp_readyforanalysis.csv`: Taxonomy, also found in directory `6_finalfiles`.
+    * `20241205_Functions_ALL`: Functional measurments, in directory `6_finalfiles`.

 #### Description metadata table